 So what are my options?
 Is there any free SSL which I can use on the shared server?

-Cloudflare provides Flexible SSL which can help to move my site to https and it’s free.
+Cloudflare provides Flexible SSL and it’s free.
 But there is a small catch here.
 It is not 100% secure.
-If you are not aware let me tell you how Cloudflare works.
+If you are not aware, it works like this,

 - Comodo SSL